OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 ![uninstall-start-menu](uninstall-start-menu.png)
 </p>**

-The second way to uninstall TSTool is as follow.
+The second way to uninstall TSTool is as follows.
 Use the windows ***Run*** search field (lower left of desktop).
 Enter `uninstall`.
 This should display an option to open ***Add or remove programs***.